PREVENTION, TREATMENTS & CURES

 Sexually Transmitted Infections

 As we have discussed earlier, STI/STD can either be bacterial or viral.
-This will, of course, effect your course of treatment.
+This will, of course, affect your course of treatment.
 By clicking on any of the links for each infection, you will be taken to our article detailing all of the information you need about it.
-What we want you to know now, is that for most sexually transmitted infections, there is either a mode of prevention, treatment or outright cure.
+What we want you to know now is that for most sexually transmitted infections, there is either a mode of prevention, treatment, or outright cure.

-Be careful when you read articles from other sources that play fast and loose with the term RESISITANCE.
-For example, gonorrhea.
+Be careful when you read articles from other sources that play fast and loose with the term RESISTANCE—for example, gonorrhea.

 The above statement is from the American Center for Disease Control and Prevention (CDC).
 You should notice that it states that gonorrhea is STILL TREATABLE.